-One of the ways Stetson University fosters excellence in undergraduate programs is through the Stetson Undergraduate Research Experience (S.U.R.E.).
-Each year undergraduate scholars are selected in a university-wide competition for grants to work with a faculty mentor on a summer research project.
-This page describes the summer 2013 initiative and lists winners from previous years.
+The Stetson Undergraduate Research Experience (SURE) fosters excellence in Stetson University's undergraduate programs.
+Each year undergraduate scholars are selected in a university-wide competition to work with a faculty mentor on a summer research project.
+This page describes the summer 2014 initiative and lists winners from previous years.

-The program was supported as a pilot project during its first two years with Hollis Renaissance funds and is now supported directly by Stetson University, which gratefully acknowledges financial support of the program by a grant for summers from 2000 through 2010 from The Palm Beach Community Trust and by an endowment providing ongoing funding which was established by the Frueauff Foundation.
+The program was supported as a pilot project during its first two years with Hollis Renaissance funds and is now supported directly by Stetson University, which gratefully acknowledges financial support of the program by a grant for summers from 2000 through 2010 from The Palm Beach Community Trust and by an endowment funded by the Frueauff Foundation which provides ongoing funding.

 Announcement- Summer 2014

 - Each student will work closely with a faculty mentor on a research project on a full-time basis.
 This precludes taking courses in the summer session.
-The S.U.R.E. internship does not carry academic credit, and as such cannot solely be used to fulfill the senior research requirement in the College of Arts and Sciences.
-However, additional research which builds and extends on work done during the S.U.R.E. internship is permissible as the senior research topic.
+SURE does not carry academic credit, and as such cannot solely be used to fulfill the senior research requirement in the College of Arts and Sciences.
+However, additional research which builds and extends on work done during SURE is permissible as the senior research topic.